muratkeremozcan/obs/vaulto/other/q1 target stuff.md

 Poly repo & CD - GHA remote reusable workflows, pipeline setup, renovate, testing,

 ## What are 1-3 goals for H2 2022?

+Create our front-end onboarding course

+Migrate to Cypress 10 and roll out component testing

+Contribute to poly repo migration and continuous delivery efforts, build the new pipeline and test architecture in our new paradigm